 - Reimbursement under such coverage will be the amount charged to the patient for such service up to a maximum of six (6) hours per day, up to an annual maximum of $7,500.

 - The nursing services of a registered nurse (RN) or a Registered Practical Nurse (RPN)

-- In addition, reimbursement for the services of a Personal Support Worker (PSW), commonly known as a homemaker or health care aid, is an eligible benefit under the following conditions;
+- In addition, reimbursement for the services of a Personal Support Worker (PSW) at $25 per hour to a maximum of five (5) hours per week, commonly known as a homemaker or health care aid, is an eligible benefit under the following conditions;

 - When prescribed by a physician,

 - The PSW has a certificate from an accredited program and is employed by a provincially recognized, bonded health care provider.

 - When used in conjunction with the in-home nursing care services of the RN or RPN described above